-16 If I proclaim the gospel, this gives me no ground for boasting, for an obligation is laid on me, and woe to me if I do not proclaim the gospel!
-17 For if I do this of my own will, I have a reward; but if not of my own will, I am entrusted with a commission.
-18 What then is my reward?
+If I proclaim the gospel, this gives me no ground for boasting, for an obligation is laid on me, and woe to me if I do not proclaim the gospel!
+For if I do this of my own will, I have a reward; but if not of my own will, I am entrusted with a commission.
+What then is my reward?
 Just this: that in my proclamation I may make the gospel free of charge, so as not to make full use of my rights in the gospel.

-19 For though I am free with respect to all, I have made myself a slave to all, so that I might win more of them.
-20 To the Jews I became as a Jew, in order to win Jews.
+For though I am free with respect to all, I have made myself a slave to all, so that I might win more of them.
+To the Jews I became as a Jew, in order to win Jews.
 To those under the law I became as one under the law (though I myself am not under the law) so that I might win those under the law.
-21 To those outside the law I became as one outside the law (though I am not free from God's law but am under Christ's law) so that I might win those outside the law.
-22 To the weak I became weak, so that I might win the weak.
-I have become all things to all people, that I might by all means save some.
-23 I do it all for the sake of the gospel, so that I may share in its blessings.
-24 Do you not know that in a race the runners all compete, but only one receives the prize?
+To those outside the law I became as one outside the law (though I myself am not under the law) so that I might win those under the law.
+To those outside the law I became as one outside the law.
+To the weak I became weak, so that I might win those outside the law.
+I do it all for the sake of the gospel, so that I may share in its blessings.
+Do you not know that in a race the runners all compete, but only one receives the prize?
 Run in such a way that you may win it.
-25 Athletes exercise self-control in all things; they do it to receive a perishable wreath, but we an imperishable one.
-26 So I do not run aimlessly, nor do I box as though beating the air; 27 but I punish my body and enslave it, so that after proclaiming to others I myself should not be disqualified.
+Athletes exercise self-control in all things; they do it to receive a perishable wreath, but we an imperishable one.
+So I do not run aimlessly, nor do I box as though beating the air; but I punish my body and enslave it, so that after proclaiming to others I myself should not be disqualified.